sowcow/blog/content/posts/special-operation.md

 Because those who are paid tend to be obvious and cheap in a sense.
 I guess such independent ones (until realtion is demonstrated) you can't call propaganda even though official propoganda has a lot to learn from them.

+Will see what UN will produce.
+I'd prefer to have truth and satellite evidence of whatever happens but I can't be sure about that.
+I hope I'm surprised and they don't do rants and emotional manipulation and there is some useful information delivered.

-Also official propagandists often are bald (the males I mean) and I don't know why.
+Also official propagandists in Russia often are bald (only males I mean) and I don't know why.
-Maybe there is a secret club of bald people who control our media institutions?
+Perhaps there is a secret club of bald people who control our media institutions?

 # What I'd like to see